AdobeDocs/audience-manager.en/help/using/faq/faq-profile-merge.md

 No.

-**Why do my segment exports to Adobe Campaign show as 0 after March 16, 2020?**
+**Why do I see zero segment population for segment exports to Adobe Campaign after March 16, 2020?**

 In late 2019, we have release a series of Profile Merge Rules enhancements to improve the accuracy of batch files generated using cross-device IDs.
 These enhancements will be strictly honored in your Audience Manager instance starting from Monday, March 16, 2020.
 Consquently, segments mapped to a destination using a cross-device IDs will stop producing exports in some Profile Merge Rules configurations.